Interiors photographs: Christopher O’Donnell

 It has everything we need!
-Our house is right off the high street, which have all the amenities we could want, as well as lots of cozy cafes and boutiques.
-Our house is a 5 minute walk from the River Thames, a 5 minute walk from the station which takes us directly into Central London, and a 10 minute walk to Bushy Park, the most beautiful park in London (in my opinion).
+Our house is right off the high street, which has all the amenities we could want, as well as lots of cozy cafes and boutiques.
+Our house is a 5 minute walk from the River Thames, a 5 minute walk from the station which takes us directly into Central London, and a 10 minute walk to Bushy Park.
+The most beautiful park in London (in my opinion).
 Although our High Street and area has lots of cafes and independent boutiques, we’re just a 5-10 min drive to shopping hubs such as Kingston and Richmond, which has everything we need.
 To sum it up, we’ve never been happier.

 Where do you buy your plants from?

 Anneli Bush answers, classic and minimal, with a feminine edge.
 I definitely have a strong sense of ‘Scandi’ style, having grown up in Oslo.
 But, I’ve also travelled a lot and lived in so many other different places and cities, such as Sydney and Barcelona, where I’ve definitely picked up some style references from my years living abroad.

 I shop a lot of my interiors online – favourites include eBay, Amazon, Wayfair and Nest.
 In terms of stores, I love West Elm, Habitat, Anthropologie, TK Maxx, Zara Home, H&M Home, John Lewis, Marks & Spencer, Designers Guild, Skandium and House of Hackney (and so many more)… Anneli Bush says for markets, I love Chiswick Car Boot Sale, Portobello Road, Borough Market, Brick Lane and Columbia Road.